 Skip to step 20.

-If you are using real-time data, follow the steps below.
+Instructions for real-time data:

 Select Edit -> Remove -> All Layers and Data Sources.
+If the Confirm Removal window is displayed, click Remove all layers and data.

 Open a new 4 panel tab by selecting File -> New Display Tab -> Map Display -> Four Panels from the Main Menu.

-By default, the last panel created will be the active panel.
-The lower right panel will be highlighted with a default color of blue.
+By default, the last panel created is the active panel.
+The lower right panel is highlighted with a default color of blue.
 Click on the top left panel to activate this panel for the next data load.

 Double Click on the “untitled” tab name and enter “GOES 4-panel” in the entry box and click OK to change the tab name.

-Go to the Data Sources tab of the Data Explorer, and using the Satellite -> Imagery chooser with adde.ucar.edu/RTIMAGES, select the GOES-East 0.65 μm Image Type.
+Go to the Data Sources tab of the Data Explorer, and using the Satellite -> Imagery chooser Server: adde.ucar.edu

+Dataset: RTIMAGES

+Click Connect

+Select the GOES-East 0.65 μm Image Type.
 In the Relative tab, select the 5 most recent images.

-Click Add Source to show the Field Selector.
+Click Add Source to load the data into the Field Selector and bring it forward.

 Select 0.65 um VIS Cloud and Surface Features -> Brightness.

 In the lower right corner of the Field Selector, open the Advanced tab.
 Change the Image size to 900 X 1800 and the Magnification to 1 X 1, and create the display.
-Dependent on the memory allocated to McIDAS-V, a warning message may pop up about the amount of data you will be loading; click OK.
+Dependent on the memory allocated to McIDAS-V, a warning message may pop up concering the amount of data being loaded; click OK.

 Click on the top right panel to make it the active tab.
 Repeat step 18 using GOES-East 3.9 µm in the top right panel, GOES-East 10.7 µm in the bottom left panel, and GOES-East 13.3 µm in the bottom right panel.

-Because the four tabs all have shared views, using the animation controls and zooming and panning in one panel will make the corresponding changes in the other panels.
-Observe that this is the case, and then turn off the share views option in one of the panels.
+The four tabs have shared views.
+Observe that, one panel will affect the other panels when using animation controls, zooming and panning..

 In one of the panels, animate the image loop and zoom in on an interesting weather feature.
-The other panels should also begin looping and zoom in on the same geographical location.
+The other panels should also loop and zoom in on the same geographical location.

-You may remove one of the panels from updating with the other panels by selecting Projections -> Share Views in that panels Projections menu.
+Remove one of the panels from updating with the other panels by selecting Projections -> Share Views in that panel’s Projections menu.

-Another feature for real-time data is data polling which allows the data and display to be updated when a new image exists.
-Make polling active for all four data sources, have they automatically reload, and check for new data every 10 minutes.
+Data polling is another real-time data feature which updates the data and display when a new image exists.
+Steps a-d make polling active for all four data sources, initiate automatic reload, and check for new data every 10 minutes.

 In the Field Selector tab, Right Click on the GOES-East 0.65 µm data source and select Properties.
 (Note: The option would function for local datasets if files are updated in the local dataset’s directory.)